thimpat/to-esm/README.md

 ### 3- Your code is generated.

-To test it in NodeJs
+To test it in NodeJs.

 ```shell
 node index.mjs